lake-wg/authz/draft-ietf-lake-authz.md

 Where:

-- ELA_ID identifies the ELA protocol (NOTE: can we register such an identifier at IANA?)
+- ELA_ID identifies the ELA protocol (Editor's note: can we register such an identifier at IANA?)
 - DOMAIN_ID identifies the domain to which V belongs to, for example an URL or UUID

 Details on how exatcly these fields are structured are left to the application.